Want to get updates to your mailbox? 📬

 How To Track Social Media

-Not only is social media a fast, inexpensive, and effective way to reach almost half the world’s population, it’s also easily trackable.
+Not only is social media a fast, inexpensive, and effective way to reach over half the world’s population, but it’s also easily trackable.

 Social media metrics are a way to quantify the success of each campaign and identify insights and opportunities.
 When you have the right data, you can analyze the information to learn what works and what doesn’t so that you can adjust your strategy for better results.